sgoedecke/gatsby-blog/content/drafts/thinking-clearly/index.md

 ### Focus on the invariants

 What's the difference between a complete beginner and an expert?
-The beginner sees a thousand facts and has a thousand ideas.
-The expert sees the one key fact and has the one correct idea.
+The beginner sees a thousand facts and has a thousand ideas, almost all of which are wrong or irrelevant.
+The expert sees the one relevant fact and has the one correct idea.
 That's because expertise in software is the mastery of invariants: beliefs about how software works that are true 99.99% of the time.
+For instance, if you know that the service you work on always returns 403s for auth failures, then if you're getting a 401 you know it's probably coming from another layer.
+This works for more general beliefs too.
+For instance, a process must be running to serve requests.
+So when you're troubleshooting your dev environment, and you kill the dev server but you're still getting responses, you know it's definitely not coming from the process you killed.

-how to think clearly about software
+Software is great because there are lots and lots of invariants - more than almost any other field.
+The more comfortable you are with them, the more you can scope down the problem.
+Of course, sometimes a belief you think is an invariant is actually wrong.
+That's typically the cause of a really nasty debugging session.
+Maybe there's some unusual setup where the latency of the request is significant, not just the headers and body.
+Or maybe the process you killed somehow has left an open socket with buffered data on it.
+Beneath the clean abstractions of software, it's still the messy real world where anything can happen.

-- important bc you can get a long way without clarity just by trying things- but you don't really learn unless you're thinking clearly- can't communicate clearly without thinking clearly- clarity is a spectrum, you get better with practice, results compound- if you're unclear about everything you don't know what's interesting. if you're clear about 90%, you know the remaining 10% is where you can learn- you can't debug without thinking clearly. you can sometimes fix bugs by accident, but you can't understand why a bug is happening and address it, which is what debugging is
+### Prepare for a backlash

-- think in slow motion- slow down, reason deliberately- the opposite of frantically trying things
+Surprisingly, thinking clearly really bothers some people.
+I think the cause is psychological: if you hate uncertainty, and you're flailing around trying to find a solution, it's unpleasant to have someone suggesting that you slow down and sit in the uncertainty for longer.

-- predict what will happen and why before each action- (should this pass? what output should I see?)- take obvious actions to lock in easy predictions (e.g. empty test should pass)
+### Summary

-- focus on invariants first- software is great because there are lots and lots of invariants- obvious invariants (if the computer is off it is not running the program) and probably-right ones (the execution of this unit test is stateless)- what do you know. make it explicit. what are the bounds of the problem- sometimes invariants are wrong but it's (a) rare and (b) always worth exhausting the problem first- really nasty debugging sessions are usually being wrong about some invariant (e.g. there actually is state)
+-